ahmadassaf/blog-posts/web development/2014-02-18-cleaning-wordpress-tags-the-right-way.md

 category: web development
 ---

-During the process of designing my blog (which i considered as a learning playground mostly), i had to import/export the database multiple times, delete and review posts and do lots of changes in my posts.
+During the process of designing my blog (which i considered as a learning playground mostly) i had to import/export the database multiple times, delete and review posts and do lots of changes in my posts.
 In the end, i have noticed that although i have cleaned my posts, the number of tags is still unrealistic.
 After some digging, i discovered that at some point, WordPress was not cleaning my tags for unknown reasons to me up to now.
 I have decided to write a small PHP script that will scan my WordPress database and posts to determine the unique tags that i should ONLY have.
 The code below will do the following steps:

 *   Retrieve all **published** posts (the status can be changed easily in the passed param array)
 *   Get all the tags in WordPress database